La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Intellectual property and patents

-• Contract Audit Procedure : Analyze contracts to identify important clauses, performance obligations, and termination clauses.
-Long-term contracts can have significant financial impacts on the business after the acquisition.
+• Contract Review Procedure : Analyze contracts to identify material clauses, performance obligations, and termination clauses.
+Long-term contracts can have significant financial impacts on the company after the acquisition.

 Operational analysis

-Operational analysis evaluates the effectiveness of the company's internal processes.
-It examines operations management, supply chain, IT systems and human resources.
+Operational analysis assesses the efficiency of a company's internal processes.
+It examines operations management, supply chain, information systems, and human resources.

 Points to check: